 Until recently, zinc oxide sunscreen formulations appeared as a thick, white paste on the skin.
 However, new nanotechnology has revolutionized the opaque appearance of zinc oxide by refining the zinc particles to make them smaller.Dermveda

 To find the sunscreen with nanoparticles, look for names containing “sheer zinc”, “clear zinc,” or “invisible zinc.”

 Which Mineral Sunscreen Is Best?

 To find the best one, you might want to try a few sunscreens on the market.
-It will depend on your preference and the “feel” for the formula whether you will stick to using the sunscreen or not.
+It will depend on your preference and the “feel” for the formula whether you will actually stick to using the sunscreen or not.

 Some might prefer the easy application of a spray.
 Others might feel more secure by applying with hands and covering every square inch of the face and body.

 One person might prefer the two-in-one approach with a tinted sunscreen, others might prefer to use clear SPF first and only then apply the makeup.

 Finding the “best” sunscreen will also depend on the type of activities you might be engaging in.

 Someone more athletic, sporty, or spending more time in the water during the summer days might need a different type of sunscreen than a person who prefers to lounge by the pool without ever setting a foot in one.

 Most importantly, your choice might depend on the skin type.
 Just like choosing a moisturizer or makeup depends on the skin type, so does the choice of the SPF.